 Asbestos exposure is responsible for asbestosis and other respiratory system diseases, among them idiopathic pulmonary fibrosis (IPF) - the most common type of interstitial lung disease.
 According to the results of many new studies, a proportion of IPF may be due to unknown exposure to asbestos.
 As the symptoms and presentation of asbestosis and IPF can be identical, the key to their diagnosis is whether a patient knows about their asbestos exposure.

-Early Detection Can Change the Prognosis of Life Expectancy for Veterans Diagnosed With IPF
+Early Detection Can Change Life Expectancy for Veterans Diagnosed With IPF

 - persistent dry cough